Bell AH-1Z Viper: H-1 upgrade program

-In 1996, the USMC launched the H-1 upgrade program by signing a contract with Bell Helicopter for upgrading 180 AH-1Ws into AH-1Zs and upgrading 100 UH-1Ns into UH-1Ys.
+In 1996, the USMC launched the H-1 upgrade program, contracting with Bell Helicopter to upgrade 180 AH-1Ws into AH-1Zs, and upgrading 100 UH-1Ns into UH-1Ys.
 The H-1 program created completely modernized attack and utility helicopters with considerable design commonality to reduce operating costs.
 The AH-1Z and UH-1Y share a common tailboom, engines, rotor system, drivetrain, avionics architecture, software, controls and displays for over 84% identical components.

 Bell participated in a joint government test team during the engineering manufacturing and development phase of the H-1 program.
 Research and development progressed slowly from 1996 to 2003.
 The existing two-blade semi-rigid, teetering rotor system was replaced with a four-blade, hingeless, bearingless rotor system.
 The four-blade configuration provides improvements in flight characteristics including increased flight envelope, maximum speed, vertical rate of climb, payload and reduced rotor vibration level.

 The AH-1Z first flew on 8 December 2000.
 Bell delivered three prototype aircraft to the United States Navy's Naval Air Systems Command at Naval Air Station Patuxent River in July 2002, for the flight test phase of the program.
-Low-rate initial production began in October 2003, with deliveries running through 2018.
+Low-rate initial production began in October 2003, with deliveries running to 2018.
 In late 2006, a contract was awarded to Meggitt Defense Systems to develop a new linkless 20 mm ammunition handling system to improve on the gun feed reliability of the existing linked feed system.

 In February 2008, the U.S. Navy adjusted the contract so the last 40 AH-1Zs were built as new airframes instead of the previously planned rebuild of AH-1Ws.
 In September 2008, the Navy requested an additional 46 airframes for the Marine Corps, bringing the total number ordered to 226.
-During 2010, the Marine Corps ordered 189 AH-1Zs, with 58 of them being new airframes, with deliveries to continue until 2022.
-On 10 December 2010, the Department of the Navy approved the AH-1Z for full-rate production.
+In 2010, the Marine Corps ordered 189 AH-1Zs, with 58 of them being new airframes, with deliveries to continue until 2022.
+In December 2010, the Department of the Navy approved the AH-1Z for full-rate production.

 In November 2022, Bell delivered the 189th AH-1Z to the U.S. Marine Corps, completing the program of record for the Viper.
 Combined with the 160 UH-1Y airframes which completed delivery in 2018, it marked the final deliveries of the H-1 series rotorcraft for the U.S. military since deliveries began in 1959.